-A: Children should get most of their shots during their first 2 years of life.
+A: Children should get most of their shots during their first 2 years after birth.
 This is because many of these diseases are the most severe in the very young.
-Most newborns receive their first shot (hepatitis B) at birth before leaving the hospital, and more are given at well-child checkups in the first 6 months of life.
+Most newborns receive their first shot (hepatitis B) at birth before leaving the hospital, and more are given at well-child checkups in the first 6 months after birth.
 Other shots are given before children go to school.
 Older children and teens need vaccines to continue to protect them throughout adolescence and early adulthood.
 (Parents and caregivers also need vaccines so that they can prevent bringing infections home to their children and to keep themselves healthy so that they can care for their children!)

 Q: What side effects will my child have after getting a vaccine?
 Are they serious?

 A: There may be mild side effects, such as swelling, redness, and tenderness where the shot was given, but they do not last long.
 Your child may also have a slight fever and be fussy for a short time afterward.
 Your doctor may suggest giving your child pain medicine to help relieve discomfort.
 It is very rare for side effects to be serious.
 However, you should call your child's doctor if you have any concerns after vaccines are given.

 A: Children with certain health problems may need to avoid some vaccines or get them later.
 In most cases, children with cancer, those taking oral or injected steroids for lung or kidney conditions, or those who have problems with their immune systems should not get vaccines that are made with live viruses.
 To protect these children, it is very important for others to be vaccinated.
 On the other hand, a child with a minor illness, such as low-grade fever, an ear infection, cough, a runny nose, or mild diarrhea, can safely be immunized.

 Q: Does the MMR vaccine cause autism?